tBuLi/kingdon/docs/usage.rst

 Graphing using :code:`ganja.js`
 -------------------------------

-:mod:`kingdon` supports the :code:`ganja.js` graphing syntax.
+:code:`kingdon` supports the :code:`ganja.js` graphing syntax.
 For those already familiar with :code:`ganja.js`, the API will feel very similar:

 .. code-block::